totally-nerdy/tn-code-display/README.md

 </tn-code-display>
 ```

-Visit the example folder for more examples.
+Visit the docs folder for more examples.